Kanedaa/SWG_Benchmark_Tool_Pub/README.md

 Customers may reconfigure the host's DNS server and repeat the test.
 Depending on the DNS server's location, it should theoretically indicate the nearest SWG to that server.

+With version 1.1 this test is more reliable as we are using Scappy, which allows us to craft and send raw packets.

 Test #3

 The third test leverages information from the swg_dc.json list, which is hosted on GitHub.
 This test executes a series of ping tests (both ICMP and TCP) and subsequently verifies whether the selected IP address is listening on port 80.